7 Oct. 2014: Keels and wherries in the 18th century

 Ludham Village Hall, Norwich Road, Ludham, NR29 5PB.

-For the wherries, their history and the current programme of events see the Albion website http://www.wherryalbion.com/
+You can read about the wherries, their history and the current programme of events on the Albion website http://www.wherryalbion.com/

 Ludham is a vibrant village on the Broads, with a fascinating history documented by its active community archive group.